yongenaelf/remix-project/libs/remix-solidity/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/ethereum/remix-project/issues)

-`@remix-project/remix-solidity` is a tool to load and run solidity compiler.
-It works underneath Remix IDE  "Solidity Compiler" plugin which is used to load different versions of compiler and compile the smart contracts.
+`@remix-project/remix-solidity` is a tool to load and run compiler.
+It works underneath Remix IDE  "Compiler" plugin which is used to load different versions of compiler and compile the smart contracts.

 ### Installation